 Dear Academic Affairs Colleagues,

-Academic Affairs live Outlook calendar: How to access the calendar
+.
+You can access the live Academic Affairs Outlook calendar for up-to-date information: How to access the calendar

 Who Does What in Academic Affairs